Beverly Hills Cop II

-Beverly Hills Cop II is a 1987 American buddy cop action comedy film directed by Tony Scott, written by Larry Ferguson and Warren Skaaren, and starring Eddie Murphy.
-It is the sequel to the 1984 film Beverly Hills Cop and the second installment in the Beverly Hills Cop film series.
-Murphy returns as Detroit police detective Axel Foley, who reunites with Beverly Hills detectives Billy Rosewood (Judge Reinhold) and John Taggart (John Ashton) to stop a criminal organization after Captain Andrew Bogomil (Ronny Cox) is shot and seriously wounded.
+Beverly Hills Cop II is a 1987 American action comedy film directed by Tony Scott and written by Larry Ferguson and Warren Skaaren from a story by Eddie Murphy and Robert D. Wachs.
+A sequel to Beverly Hills Cop (1984) and the second installment in the Beverly Hills Cop film series, it stars Murphy, Judge Reinhold, Jürgen Prochnow, Ronny Cox, John Ashton, Brigitte Nielsen, Allen Garfield, and Paul Reiser.
+Set two years after the original film, it follows Detroit police detective Axel Foley (Murphy) as he reunites with Beverly Hills detectives Billy Rosewood (Reinhold) and John Taggart (Ashton) to investigate the shooting of Captain Andrew Bogomil (Cox) and stop the perpetrators behind a series of "Alphabet" robberies.